CFMB: Programming

-After being laid off from CKGM, Elliott Price briefly produced his own Sunday-night sports talk program for CKGM, Price is Right, beginning February 14, 2016.
-The program originally aired on Sunday nights; on June 13, 2016, the show switched to weeknights, and in July 2016, was renamed Sportsnet Tonight with Elliot Price as part of a syndication arrangement with the Rogers Media-owned sports network.
+After being laid off from CKGM, Elliott Price briefly produced an English-language sports radio show for CKGM, Price is Right, beginning February 14, 2016.
+The program originally aired on Sunday nights; on June 13, 2016, the show switched to weeknights, and in July 2016, was renamed Sportsnet Tonight with Elliot Price as part of a syndication arrangement with the Rogers Media-owned sports network (with the show distributed as a podcast via its digital platforms, and Price becoming a contributor for the Sportsnet Radio stations).
 The show ended on February 3, 2017, followed by the announcement that he would move to Rogers' flagship sports station CJCL in Toronto to host its morning show.